SimBuddy/WOB-Video-Experiment/README.md

 # WOB-Video-Experiment
-Abandoned experiment at enhancing video object detection - promising though ...

 **WOB is an experimental methodology**.
 Its goal is to provide a means of refactoring source code for data intensive applications, and increase their effectiveness.

-This was the first attempt at using the simple WOB rule - early results were promising.
-However an underlying principle emerged form applying the rule, so the experiment was abandoned in favour of a loftier goal.
+This was the first attempt at using the simple WOB rule to a known data processing algorithm - early results were promising.
+However an underlying principle emerged when applying the rule, so the experiment was abandoned in favour of a loftier goal.
+The WOB rule was born, and thus the entire methodology.

 Video is left for posterity.